jigneng1/expense-income-React/README.md

-# Income-expense Application With react
+# Income-expense Application With react :tomato:
 1.clone this repo.

 2.use this command in your terminal "npm install".